-Lincoln made his television debut in the 1994 series Drop the Dead Donkey.
-His first major role was in BBC’s drama This Life.
-Since then, his television credits have included This Woman in White, Bomber, A Likeness in Stone, Trevor’s World of Sport, Canterbury Tales, Whose Baby?, Lie with Me, and Teachers, on which Lincoln also made his directorial debut and was nominated for BAFTA TV Award for Best New Director (Fiction).
-More recently, Lincoln has played major roles in Strike Back and Stephen Volk’s Afterlife, for which he won a Golden Nymph Award for Outstanding Actor in a Drama Series.
+Andrew Lincoln made his television debut in the 1994 series Drop the Dead Donkey.
+His first major role was Edgar “Egg” Cook, one of the lead characters in BBC’s successful drama This Life.
+Along with The Walking Dead, his multiple television credits include This Woman in White, Bomber, A Likeness in Stone, Trevor’s World of Sport, The Canterbury Tales, Lie with Me, and Whose Baby?

-Lincoln made his big-screen debut as Ted in Paul Hills’ 1995 drama Boston Kickout.
-However, film audiences perhaps best know him for his role in Richard Curtis’ Love Actually.
+Lincoln made his big screen debut as Ted in Paul Hill’s 1995 drama Boston Kickout.
+However, he is perhaps best known to film audiences for his role in Love Actually, a 2003 British romantic comedy film written and directed by Richard Curtis.
+The film delves into different aspects of love as shown through multiple and separate relationships, many of which become intertwined as the movie progresses.
+Lincoln plays Mark, a distant and romantic character, who we learn is secretly in love with his best friend’s wife.
 Other film credits include Enduring Love, Human Traffic, These Foolish Things, Hey Good Looking!, Scenes of a Sexual Nature, Heartbreaker, and Made in Dagenham.
-He also appeared in Moonshot, a movie for American television, and Wuthering Heights for ITV.
+In addition, he played Mike Collins in Moonshot, a film about the Apollo 11 landings for American television, and Edgar Linton in Wuthering Heights for ITV.

-A veteran of the theater, Lincoln also starred in many theatrical productions including Jez Butterworth’s Parlour Song at London’s Almeida Theatre, Joe Penhall's Blue/Orange at the National Theatre, Jonathan Harvey's AIDS drama Hushabye Mountain, and Sam Shepard's The Late Henry Moss.
+A gifted veteran of the theater, Lincoln has also starred in many theatrical productions.
+He tackled the role of Dale in Jez Butterworth’s Parlour Song at London’s Almeida Theatre.
+Unlike many of his previous television and movie roles, Dale is a cocky and brash forty-year-old who must face his anxieties about ageing.
+Among his many additional stage credits include Joe Penhall's Blue/Orange at the National Theatre, with Bill Nighy and Chiwetel Ejiofor; Jonathan Harvey's AIDS drama, Hushabye Mountain; and Sam Shepard's The Late Henry Moss.